ToolJet/ToolJet/docs/docs/app-builder/toolbar.md

 Switch the canvas mode in Mobile or Desktop layout from the topbar.

-#### Adding existing component to mobile layout
+#### Showing component on mobile layout

-Click on the component handle to open component config inspector on the right side.
-Scroll down to the **Layout** section and enable Mobile Layout.
-The width of the widget will be adjusted to fit the Mobile Layout.
+Click on the component handle to open [component config inspector](/docs/app-builder/components-library#component-config-inspector) on the right sidebar.
+Scroll down to the **Layout** section and toggle on the Mobile Layout option.
+The width of the components will be adjusted to fit the Mobile Layout.

 #### Adding a new component to mobile layout

-Switch the layout to mobile by clicking the button on the topbar.
-Drag and drop a component to the canvas.
-This widget will not be shown on desktop layout unless **Show on desktop** is enabled from the component config inspector.
+Switch the canvas to mobile layout by clicking the mobile icon on the topbar.
+Drag and drop a new component to the canvas.
+This component will not be visible on the desktop layout unless **Show on desktop** is enabled from the component config inspector.

 :::info
 Width of the component will be automatically adjusted to fit the screen while viewing the application in app viewer.